 Mrs Wallis Simpson (1896 -1986) was the twice divorced American woman for whom Edward VIII precipitated a national crisis by abdicating the throne in 1936, leaving his ill-prepared brother to take the crown.
 They lived abroad for the rest of their lives as Duke and Duchess of Windsor, subject to rumours that they had contemplated a return to Britain should Nazi Germany win the war.

 Diana, Princess of Wales (1961 – 1997) was involved in an ill-matched marriage with the heir to the throne, Prince Charles.
 Highly popular with the media and public, she supported a wide range of charities and good causes.
-Their divorce, shortly followed by her tragic death, caused a major trauma in the life and popularity of the Queen and royal family, which now appears to be improved by public approbation for steadfast attention to duty of the Queen, Charles and their eldest son, William Duke of Cambridge.
+Their divorce, shortly followed by her tragic death, caused a major trauma in the life and popularity of the late Queen and royal family.
+Diana's memory is still invoked by her youngest son Harry, Duke of Sussex, who has publicised his difficult relationships with his father King Charles III, his step-mother Queen Camilla and his older brother, William Prince of Wales.